 We still have time to change.

-Living a simple life offers the sense of freedom.
+Living a simple life offers a sense of freedom.
 Let us remember that material things, including power and prestige, are merely castles of sand.
 Such castles might be washed away the following day, or at any time in the future.
 We make castles.
 They are part of life.
 We are committed to building them.
 But it is helpful to remember that in the end, God still rules the sea.

 Cover illustration compliments of PEXELS: https://www.pexels.com